 Find the answers to your Employability Plus Programme (EPP) questions below.
 If you can’t find what you are looking for, send your question/s to email@example.com.

-Once you are involved in EPP, you have the length of your time studying at the University of Waikato to complete the programme.
+Once you have joined EPP, you have the length of your time studying at the University of Waikato to be involved in the programme.

-An EPP pilot is running in A Semester 2017 and involves 325 students.
+An EPP pilot is running in A Semester 2017.
 We are counting on these students to provide feedback that will allow us to fine-tune the new MyCareer software.

 There are three different components to EPP:

 - Community Volunteering